 How to Warm Up Email Domains

-Warming up a new domain is an essential part of any long-term email marketing strategy, but there are some guidelines you should follow to ensure the process is successful.
+Warming up a domain is an essential part of any long-term email marketing strategy.

 Below we share some guidelines you should follow to ensure that the email warm up process is successful and your email sending reputation is high.

 The first and most obvious step you’ll need to take is to set up the email domain you plan on using for outbound cold messages.
 It is recommended to begin with two different domains, so that if one domain gets flagged as spam, you can temporarily discontinue its use, and continue sending campaigns through the other domain.